-It's ridiculously easy
+- It's ridiculously easy.

-I already have these spices on my spice rack
+- I already have these spices on my spice rack.

-It saves me from buying yet another spice I have no space for.
+- It saves me from buying yet another spice I have no space for.
 You should see my spice rack and cupboard.
 They're a frigging nightmare.

-The pumpkin pie spice I can buy locally contains sulfites, which is a problematic additive
+- The pumpkin pie spice I can buy locally contains sulfites, which is a problematic additive.

-It's just easy
+- It's just easy.

 Pre-made spice mixes of any kind save you from having to measure out individual spices.
 If you plan on making a lot of pumpkin recipes this fall or for Thanksgiving, you can make a larger batch of this pumpkin pie spice mix by doubling or tripling the recipe, using the tools in the recipe card below.

-Homemade Pumpkin Pie Spice Ingredients
+Low FODMAP Pumpkin Pie Spice Ingredients

 Making Pumpkin Pie Spice

-2 tbsp ground cinnamon
+- 2 tablespoons ground cinnamon

-1 tsp ground ginger
+- 1 teaspoon ground ginger

-1 tsp ground nutmeg
+- 1 teaspoon ground nutmeg

-½ tsp ground cloves
+- ½ teaspoon ground cloves

 - Add all the listed spices into a small bowl or air-tight container (such as a glass jar) and whisk to combine or cover and shake until well combined.